Gentle Yoga for Beginners - Create Resilience and Longevity

 In this way we can slowly and mindfully rebuild connections.
 You will learn lesson by lesson how to activate the deep inner support that is there inside you, yet often lying dormant through lack of use due to habit or injury.

-Yoga for Resilience and Rewiring Movement Patterns
+Gentle Yoga for Beginners – Creating Resilience and Rewiring Movement Patterns

 F. M. Alexander (creator of the well-known Alexander Technique) noticed that when we have a goal-oriented approach, we are often tempted to make movement shortcuts to the desired end state.
 He called this “end gaining.”
 Thomas Hanna noticed that end gaining results in us deepening the groove of our habitual movement patterns.
 We never get to wake up those dormant muscles.
 This is because our nervous system shortcuts to the most used muscles, time after time, deepening the groove.
 The only way out is to really take the time to rewire and reconnect.